 Many of the country’s magnificent sites can be seen on a self-drive journey, but for those who can afford it, flying allows for spending more time observing wildlife crowds at the precious waterholes, climbing dunes into the sky, searching the sea for whales, hiking down into massive canyons, diving out of the sky, ballooning across the desert, or just listening to the silence of the shifting sands.

 Sossusvlei, one of Namibia’s most iconic destinations, is located in the Namib-Naukluft National Park, the largest conservation area in Africa.
 It is one of the most photographed landscapes on earth, due to its incredible scenery, an ocean of sand with waves of massive red dunes reaching over 1,066 tall, some of the highest in the world.

-, then freezing at night- but there is life here, adapted to these extremes- including ostrich, springbok, hyena, bat-eared fox, black-backed jackal, porcupine, Cape fox and aardwolf.
+Although daytime temperatures can be quite hot, like any desert environment, the night brings cooler temperatures.
+Still, there is life here, adapted to these extremes – including ostrich, springbok, hyena, bat-eared fox, black-backed jackal, porcupine, Cape Fox, and aardwolf.

 Climbing the dunes in the memorizing early morning light, followed, for some, by an exhilarating run down, is an experience not to be missed.
 There is also quad biking, wilderness hikes, and some of the best stargazing on the planet.

 Although Namibia might not be the first country that comes to mind for a safari, there certainly is wildlife here, especially in Etosha National Park, the country’s top tourist destination.
 The best game viewing is at the park’s waterholes, and one main location, the Etosha Pan.